 - Auto and General Liability claims filed against the City of Bryan

-City of Bryan Risk Management is the initial point of contact for all liability claims against the City of Bryan as well as all claims against individuals who have damaged City property.
+Risk Management is the initial point of contact for all liability claims against the City of Bryan as well as all claims against individuals who have damaged city property.
 Claims are processed only after a claim form has been completed in full and submitted, along with any supporting documents such as estimates of replacement cost.

 Liability forms may be faxed, mailed, or e-mailed from the Risk Management office, or picked up in person at our office.